 - making transition plans.

-Once you’ve chosen your child’s school, it can be very helpful to slowly introduce the things that she’ll need for the school day.
-This way she can get familiar with them before she starts school.
-It can also help reduce anxiety about having too much change in one go.
+It can help to slowly introduce the things that your child needs for the school day.
+This way your child can get familiar with them before he starts school.
+It can also help reduce your child’s anxiety about too much change all at once.

-For example, you could have your child’s new school bag, lunch box or uniform lying out in the open so he can get used to seeing it around.
+For example, you could put out your child’s new school bag, lunch box and uniform so your child can get used to seeing them around.

 You could also make a Social Story™ about starting school or a visual storybook with photos of the school, classroom and new teacher.
 This can help your child understand what to expect – and what other people will expect him to do.
-If your child understands the concept of time, a countdown calendar to the day he starts school can help cut down anxiety about when it will happen.
+If your child understands the concept of time, a countdown calendar to the day he starts school can help cut down anxiety about when it’s happening.

-Practising at home before your child starts school can help her feel familiar with the new routines and activities.
+Practising at home before your child starts school can help her feel familiar with the new school routines and activities.
 It can also help you spot any potential problems and find solutions before your child actually starts.
-For example, you could practise:
+For example, your child could practise:

 - putting her school uniform on